-(3) All of the structures, fixtures, equipment, or facilities used to operate or maintain the project and located within the project boundary, all portable property that may be employed in connection with the project and located within or outside
+(3) All of the structures, fixtures, equipment, or facilities used to operate or maintain the project and located within the project boundary, all portable property that may be employed in connection with the project and located within or outside the project boundary, and all riparian or other rights that are necessary or appropriate in the operation or maintenance of the project.

-- (C) Exhibits A, F and G of the license application are approved and made part of the license. - (D) This license is subject to the articles set forth in Form L-3 (October 1975) entitled "Terms and Conditions of License for Constructed Major Project Affecting Navigable Waters of the United States" and the following additional articles: - Article 201.
-The licensee shall pay the United States an annual charge, effective as of the first day of the month in which this license is issued, for the purposes of reimbursing the United States for the cost of administering Part I of the Federal Power Act, a reasonable amount, as determined in accordance with the provisions of the Commission's regulations in effect from time to time.
-The authorized installed capacity for that purpose is 16,800 kilowatts.
+(C) Exhibits A, F and G of the license application are approved and made part of the license.

+This license is subject to the articles set forth in (D) Form L-3 (October 1975) entitled "Terms and Conditions of License for Constructed Major Project Affecting Navigable Waters of the United States" and the following additional articles:

+Article 201.
+The licensee shall pay the United States an annual charge, effective as of the first day of the month in which this license is issued, for the purposes of reimbursing the cost of administering Part I of the Federal Power Act, a reasonable amount as determined in accordance with the provisions of the Commission's regulations in effect from time to time.
+The authorized installed capacity for that purpose is 7,200 kilowatts.

 Article 202.
 Within 45 days of the date of issuance of the license, the licensee shall file an original set and two duplicate sets of aperture cards of the approved exhibit drawings.
-The set of originals must be reproduced on silver or gelatin 35mm microfilm.
+The set of originals must be reproduced on silver or gelatin 35 mm microfilm.
 The duplicate sets are copies of the originals made on diazo-type microfilm.
 All microfilm shall be mounted on type D (3-1/4' X 7-3/8") aperture cards.

-Prior to microfilming, the FERC Drawing Number (2527-1001 through 2527-1008) shall be shown in the margin below the title block of the approved drawing.
+Prior to microfilming, the FERC Drawing Number (2529-1001 through 2529-1005) shall be shown in the margin below the title block of the approved drawing.
 After mounting, the FERC Drawing Number must be typed on the upper right corner of each aperture card.
 Additionally, the Project Number, FERC Exhibit (e.g., F-1, G-1, etc.), Drawing Title, and date of this license must be typed on the upper left corner of each aperture card.